marclandy/enterprise-infra/solutions/sd-wan+sse/SSE Customer Requirements.md

 ## Final Thoughts

-The SSE Customer Requirements Catalog is more than a list of features---it's a **security design blueprint**.
+The SSE Customer Requirements Catalog is more than a list of features, it's a **security design blueprint**.
 It helps technology teams:

 - Align product selection with Zero Trust and SSE principles.
 - Translate architecture decisions into actionable controls.